yakazimir/kyler-website/content/post/my-article-name.md

 ```python
 print("11101001")
 ```
-which simply returns the total pattern `"11101001"`, and is therefore of size equal to the size of the input.
+which simply returns the total pattern `"11101001"`, and is therefore of size equal to the size of the input (for now, forget the point about the $log_{2}$ bit conversion and ensure you understand how this second string and programs differs from the first).

 With these ideas in mind, we can then quantify the notion of a random string as one whose smallest program is greater than or equal to the size of the string plus this constant $c$ (in other words, we cannot find a program smaller than the one that simply returns the full string).
 We can further define the set $R$ of all random strings as follows (where $K(x)$ stands for `Kolmogorov complexity`):

 $$R =  x \mid K(x) \ge | x | $$

 I find this definition of randomness to be very satisfying.
 In the simplest terms, it says that a string is random if we can't come up with a clever pattern to describe or generate it.
-To me, it is very easy to imagine many such strings.
+To me, it is very easy to imagine many such strings, though as it turns out this notion of randomness is fundamentally problematic.

 The Result
 -------------------------

-Now we can ask the question: can we come up with an algorithm to find this set $R$ and determine if a given $x$ is random?
-Somewhat shockingly, it turns out we can't according to the following (it took me some time to find a readable proof; this one is based on this blog post [here](https://jeremykun.com/tag/kolmogorov-complexity/), where as similar set of examples is used as above, and this textbook [here](https://www.springer.com/gp/book/9781489984456)):
+Now we can ask the question: can we come up with a general algorithm to find this set $R$ and determine if a given $x$ is random?
+Somewhat shockingly, it turns out we can't according to the following (it took me some time to find a readable proof; this one is based on this blog post [here](https://jeremykun.com/tag/kolmogorov-complexity/), where as similar set of examples is used as above, the notes here[here](http://theory.stanford.edu/~trevisan/cs154-12/notek.pdf) and this textbook [here](https://www.springer.com/gp/book/9781489984456), which I'm still making my way through):
 $$\begin{theorem}
 $R$ is not decidable.
 \end{theorem}$$